oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_stack_monitoring_monitored_resource_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>The name of the credential property, should confirm with names of properties of this credential&#x27;s type.
-Ex.
-For JMXCreds type , credential property name for weblogic user is &#x27;Username&#x27;.</div>
+Example: For JMXCreds type, credential property name for weblogic user is &#x27;Username&#x27;.</div>
                                             <div>Required when credential_type is &#x27;ENCRYPTED&#x27;</div>
                                                         </td>
             </tr>